matheusprandini/MLP-Games/README.md

 #### Module 1: **CollectDataDQN**

-Module to collect data from the catch game using an agent implemented with dqn technique.
+Module responsible to collect data from the catch game using an agent implemented with dqn technique.

 - **Data folder**: collected data files (move to the Data folder in the **NeuralNetworks** module to use them)
 - **CatchGame.py**: game environment.